Brian Joubert: 2009–2010 season

-In the 2009–10 ISU Grand Prix season, Joubert again had a disappointing fourth-place finish at the Trophée Eric Bompard, before winning the NHK Trophy for the first time in his career.
+In the 2009–10 ISU Grand Prix season, Joubert again had a disappointing fourth-place finish at the Trophée Éric Bompard, before winning the NHK Trophy for the first time in his career.
 The combined placements enabled him to qualify for the 2009–10 Grand Prix Final.
 However, he sustained a serious foot injury in practice in late November 2009.
 During a triple lutz attempt, his left blade sliced his right foot and cut to the bone – a similar injury to the one he had suffered in February 2007, but more serious than the previous time.
 Joubert required surgery to repair tendon and ligament damage, and consequently withdrew from the Grand Prix Final and from the French Championships in December.
 He was unable to resume normal training for several weeks.
 Joubert returned in time for the 2010 European championships, where he set a new personal best score for the short program but faltered in the free skate, finishing third overall.

 At the 2010 Winter Olympics, Joubert, considered by many to be a gold medal contender, skated poorly in the short program and wound up in 16th place at the end of the competition.
 "It's another disappointment at the Olympic Games.
 These Games have beaten me", Joubert told reporters.
 "I just can't do it at the Olympic Games.
 Every time it goes badly.
 I don't understand why.
 I can't explain why."
 Forced to undergo a selection test in order to be sent to the World Championships, Joubert made an impressive recovery at that event.
 In the short program, he successfully landed a quad toe loop-triple toe loop combination and two additional triples, finishing third in that segment of the competition.
 He then landed two more quadruple toe loops in the free skate but made mistakes on some of his other jumps, finishing fourth in that segment and winning his fifth consecutive medal at Worlds, a bronze.
 Joubert later said that he was very proud of his performance; he added that he had been unsure whether he would be able to compete again and had achieved his main goal, which was to regain his confidence.